jhwangit128/jhwangit128.github.io/README.md

 # UNSOLVED PROBLEMS

 I want to develop this app so that user can have more option to choose from in the drink tracker section.
-Instead of number of days, users can add daily drink consumption (how many cups or bottles).
+Instead of number of days, users can add daily drink consumption of cups or bottles.
 I did user testing with my roommate at the end and I realized that instead of using image carousel with buttons, it would be much easier for the users to just swipe them.(mobile version)